xrdocs/8000/_blogs/cisco-8608-architecture.md

 4. Q200 on SC1 forwards packets towards the MPA that has the destination port
 5. In the egress path, PHY will forward the packets from active SC1

+### Fan Tray redundancy

+8608 provides N+2 Fan Tray redundancy.
+The system can operate in following conditions:
+- 6+2 per system
+- 3+1 per Switching Card (SC) or Fan Spinner (FS) for non-redundant systems

+In details:
+1. If active SC has 1 x faulty Fan Tray, system will continue to operate and fan speed will be set to maximum.
+2. If standby SC has 1 x faulty Fan Tray, system will continue to operate and fan speed will be set to maximum.
+3. If both active and standby SCs each have 1 x faulty Fan Tray (total of 2 faulty Fan Trays), system will continue to operate and fan speed will be set to maximum.

+In the rare case of several Fan Trays failure:
+1. If active SC0 has 2 x faulty Fan Trays (over 4), the system will perform a switchover to standby SC1.
+It will also gracefully shutdown the previously active SC0.
+2. If standby SC1 has 2 x faulty Fan Trays (over 4), the system will gracefully shutdown standby SC1.
+Same applies if 3 or 4 Fan Trays fail.

 ## Conclusion
 This document discussed the Cisco 8608 architecture.